deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_2.png" alt="">

-When SMEP kicks in, this is the offending virtual address.
+When SMEP kicks in, we can see the offending address is that of our user mode shellcode.

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_1.png" alt="">